 Select your server then File -> Build Settings

 The Build Settings window allows you to choose your target platform, adjust settings for your Build, and start the build process.
 To access the Build Settings window, select File > Build Settings.
 Once you have specified your build settings, you can click on Build to create your Build or click the Build And Run to create and run it on the platform you have specified.

-In the options, please select In the drop-down
+In the options, select the following values using the dropdowns:

 - Headless Mode